Energy Efficient Facility Management and Equipment

 - Paint external walls and roof white to reflect heat.

-- Improve efficiency of HVAC and Other Systems.
+Improve efficiency of office and industrial equipment.

 - Invest in energy efficient HVAC equipment.